NethermindEth/Forta-Agents/Curve-finance-suite/Pools-RampA/README.md

   - Severity is always set to "info"
   - Type is always set to "info"
   - Metadata contains all the parameters of the event

-## Test Data

-The agent behaviour can be verified with the following transactions: